 Allergies

 Believe it or not, dogs can suffer from allergies just like we do.
-If a food or pollen allergy causes your dog’s ears to swell, a waxy discharge may leak from the dog’s ear canal.
+If a food or pollen allergy causes your pet’s ears to swell, a waxy discharge may leak from the dog’s ear canal.

 Dirt Buildup